 Challenge

-• Dohazari to Cox’s Bazar railway included provisions for future extensions and capacity enhancement of the line.
+• Dohazari to Cox’s Bazar railway includes provisions for future extensions and capacity enhancement of the line.
 The alignment and right of way are designed in such a way that future double-tracking of the railway line is possible.

+• The project proposes Bangladesh’s first Elephant crossing.
 The Asian Elephant is classified as an endangered species and a special investigation along the alignment found 20 crossing areas.

-Boundary walls have been erected to prevent elephants wandering onto the track and locomotives have been equipped with thermal imaging cameras which enable drivers to detect the heat signature of an elephant 1,000m ahead.
+• Locomotives have been equipped with thermal imaging cameras which enable drivers to detect the heat signature of an elephant 1,000m ahead.

 Impact